hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 </center>

-These problems are meant to be solved using Bernoulli's equation, but this requires you to tacitly assume that there is a streamline connecting the air outside the building with air inside the building.
+These problems are meant to be solved using Bernoulli's equation for streamlines, but this requires you to tacitly assume that there is a streamline connecting the air outside the building with air inside the building.
 However, typically the outside air's streamlines will be flowing *around* the building, not through it.
 I am tempted to call this bad physics, an example of what [R. A. Shaw](https://doi.org/10.1119/1.4929153) called the "often over-simplified and even misleading treatments of mass continuity and the Bernoulli equation in introductory physics courses."

 ### Classical mechanics